FeTS-AI/Challenge/Task_2/README.md

 - For each submission, we are going to check if the algorithms produces valid outputs on the toy test cases.
 Submissions that exit with error are invalid.
 - Participants are allowed to do their own memory management to fit a larger algorithm, but there will be a timeout of `num_cases * 180` seconds on the inference time.
 <!-- - After conversion to a singularity image file, each submission has to be smaller than 12GB.
 Participants will be notified if this limit is exceeded during the test run. -->

+## Common Problems

+Problems related to docker -> singularity conversion.
+There are some cases in which a docker submission can be run without errors by the submitter, but the same container causes errors on the organizers' end (because we convert them to singularity):
+- `WORKDIR` not set in singularity: If `WORKDIR` is used in the Dockerfile, this can result in `FileNotFoundError` when we run your submission with singularity.
+To avoid this, please use only absolute paths in your code.
+Also the entrypoint of the container should use an absolute path to your script.
+- Limited tmpfs space in singularity: Often causes errors like `OSError: [Errno 28] No space left on device`.
+Solution: Please make sure you write files only to the `output_path` passed to `mlcube.py`.
+Temporary files can be saved in a sub-directory of `output_path`, for example.

+Any other Errors ?
+Feel free to contact us: [forum](https://www.synapse.org/#!Synapse:syn28546456/discussion/default)